 It currently houses a psychiatric hospital, and, as a result, visiting is subject to the number of people there at any one time to maintain the tranquillity of the place.

 At the feet of the Alpilles and opposite the Monastery of Saint Paul-de-Mausole is Les Antiques, a Roman site consisting of two ancient monuments.
 The triumphal arch and the mausoleum are amongst the best architectural examples of Roman civilisation in France.

 The Triumphal Arch

-Though the triumphal arch may not the best one preserved in Europe, it is known for being the oldest from Narbonese Gaul, dating back to the beginning of the 1st century A.D.
+Though the triumphal arch may not be the best preserved in Europe, it is famous for being the oldest from Narbonese Gaul, dating back to the beginning of the 1st century A.D.

-The arch has perfect proportions (12.5 m long X 5.5 m wide X 8.6 m high) and its décor denotes a Greek influence.
-The pediment over the vault has been missing for a long time and the current flagstone roof was added in the 18th century.
+The arch has perfect proportions (12.5 m long X 5.5 m wide X 8.6 m high), and its décor denotes a Greek influence.
+The pediment over the vault has been missing for a long time, and the current flagstone roof is an addition from the 18th century.

-It is believed that it was built to celebrate the Roman conquest of Gaul by Julius Caesar and was, at that time, located at the entrance of the Roman city of Glanum.
-Sculptures of fruit and leaves, symbolising abundance, can still be seen bordering the archway, serving to remind viewers forever of the success of the Pax Romana.
+Legend has it that it was built to celebrate the Roman conquest of Gaul by Julius Caesar and stood, at that time, at the entrance of the Roman city of Glanum.
+Sculptures of fruit and leaves, symbolising abundance, can still be seen bordering the archway, reminding viewers of the success of the Pax Romana.

 On either side of the arch, between two columns, are figures of chained male and female captives, representing Roman might and strength.

-The first is a squared plinth whose four sides are decorated with bas-reliefs depicting the heroic events of deceased relatives: battles of horsemen and the infantry around a dead warrior, boar hunting and a fighting scene against an Amazon.
+The first is a squared plinth with four sides decorated with bas-reliefs depicting the heroic events of deceased relatives: battles of horsemen and the infantry around a dead warrior, boar hunting and a fighting scene against an Amazon.